ni/nimble/packages/nimble-components/src/wafer-map/specs/README.md

     -   `colorScaleMode` - represent an Enum value that determent if the colorScale is represent a continues gradient values (linear), or is set categorically (ordinal).
     -   `highlightedValues` - represent a list of strings of dies values that will be highlighted in the wafer map view
     -   `disabled` - it's represented by a boolean value and refers to the state of the `nimble-wafer-map` component.
 If true, the component should be rendered dimmed out and no user interaction should be allowed.
+    -   `validity` - readonly object of boolean values that represents the validity states that the wafer map's configuration can be in.
+The object's type is WaferMapValidity, and it contains the following boolean properties:
+        -   `invalidGridDimensions` : true when only one or two of the `origin`, `numberOfRows` or `numberOfColumns` is undefined.

 The `quadrant`, `orientation`, `rows`, `columns`, `dieCharacterCount`, `disabled`, `waferDataType` and `colorBy` properties will be configurable via properties and attributes.
 The `die`, `origin`, `colorScale` and `highlightedValues` properties will be configurable only via properties and will not have attributes.